Tahmidaa/Detecting-Fake-News-with-Python-and-Machine-Learning/README.md

 ```
  virtualenv <INSERT_FILENAME_3.8> --python=python3.8
 ```
- To check if the file has been created
+ To check if the file has been created, copy paste the command
 ```
  ls
 ```
- To activate the file you just created
+ To activate the file you just created, copy paste the command:
 ```
  source fake_news_3.8/bin/activate
 ```